vvv2006v/qr-code-generator/README.md

 <img src="qr-code.png" width=500 />

-Install libs:
+# Install libs:
 ```
 pip install qrcode
 pip install image
 ```
-# How to use?
+# Usage:
-1. Download this repository.
-2. In the **main.py** file, specify the link on which you want to generate QR code.
+1. In the **main.py** file, specify the link on which you want to generate QR code.
-3. Run the program.
-> A **.png** file will appear in the folder, this is the generated QR code.
+2. A **.png** file will appear in the folder, this is the generated QR code.